harsath/FaceID-Recognition-Using-FaceNET-Model-Automated-Entry/README.md

 # FaceNet Model For Facial Recognition
 ## FaceNet is a state of the art Model for Facial Recognition.
 Despite significant recent advances in the field of face recognition, implementing face verification and recognition efficiently at scale presents serious challenges to current approaches.
+Core Facenet Research and Math Implementation goes to Dr.David Sanberg from Google Minds.
+I developed the Inference scripts based of his work.
 ## FaceNet Tensorflow Implementation from Paper credits to Dr.David Sandberg
 https://github.com/davidsandberg
 ## Script "identify_face_video.py" credits to Harsath KT